SamoKopecky/ssltest/README.md

                                     9: Session Ticket Support
                                     10: Sweet32
-                             If this argument isn't specified all tests will be ran -fc --fix-conf               Fix the /etc/ssl/openssl.cnf file to allow the use of older TLS protocols (TLSv1 and TLSv1.1) -st --sudo-tty               Use the terminal prompt to enter the sudo password -ss --sudo-stdin             Use the stdin of the script to enter the sudo password
+                             If this argument isn't specified all tests will be ran -to  --timeout  <duration>   Set a duration for the timeout of connections -sc  --short-cert            Limit alternative names to first 5 -cs  --cipher-suites         Scan all supported cipher suites by the server -fc --fix-conf               Fix the /etc/ssl/openssl.cnf file to allow the use of older TLS protocols (TLSv1 and TLSv1.1) -st --sudo-tty               Use the terminal prompt to enter the sudo password -ss --sudo-stdin             Use the stdin of the script to enter the sudo password